chenx/PiBBS/README.md

 <a name="Change_Log">Change Log</a>
 </h2>
 <ul>
 <li>11/03/2014.
-Added "Initallation" and "Change Log" sections to documentation.
+Added "Installation" and "Change Log" sections to documentation.
 </ul>

 <hr>